It is important for biting to be addressed immediately when it occurs.

 Labeling a “Biter”

 While it’s important to not label, humiliate or isolate a child who bites, it is also hard to avoid calling or thinking of a child who has bitten a “biter”.
 It is important to not use the term where the child can hear it.
-Saying a child bit someone is difference than calling them a “biter”.
-Ask others adults important to the child to also not to use that term.
+Saying a child bit someone is different than calling them a “biter”.
+Ask other adults important to the child to also not use that term.
 Labeling children can actually lead to them taking on the identity assigned to them, which can intensify biting behavior rather than eliminate it.
+The behavior should be labeled, not the child.

 Isolating the child who bit